acerbilab/S-VBMC/README.md

 -----

-## ⚠️ Important: how to use the final posterior
+## How to use the final posterior

-You must use samples from the stacked posterior for any application and should **not** interpret its individual components' sufficient statistics (means and covariance matrices).

-This is because each VBMC run may use different internal parameter transformations.
-Consequently, the component means and covariance matrices from different VBMC posteriors exist in **incompatible parameter spaces**.
-Combining them creates a mixture whose individual Gaussian components are not directly meaningful.

-**Always use samples from the final stacked posterior**, which are correctly transformed back into the original parameter space.
-These are available via the `.sample()` method:
+If you want to compute estimates (or visualize) the final stacked posterior, you can draw samples from it using `.sample()`:

 ```python
 # Draw 10,000 samples from the final, stacked posterior
 samples = vp_stacked.sample(n_samples=10000)
 ```

+You can also extract the ELBO estimates for model comparison (see [here](https://github.com/acerbilab/svbmc/blob/main/examples/svbmc_example_1_basic_usage.ipynb); and [here](https://github.com/acerbilab/svbmc/blob/main/examples/svbmc_example_2_noisy_likelihoods.ipynb) if your log-density evaluations are noisy).

+### For advanced users

+Do **not** "open the box" to get S-VBMC stacked posterior's individual components' means and covariance matrices.
+This is because each VBMC run may use different internal parameter transformations.
+Consequently, the component means and covariance matrices from different VBMC posteriors exist in **incompatible parameter spaces**.
+Combining them creates a mixture whose individual Gaussian components are not directly meaningful. **Always use samples from the final stacked posterior**, which are correctly transformed back into the original parameter space.
+These are available via the `.sample()` method.

 ## References and citation